-Although it's okay to fudge your weight on your driver's license, it's important to be accurate when sizing yourself for snowshoes.
-The more you weigh, the more surface area you need for optimal flotation in the snow.
-With the proper size, you'll still sink into fresh powder, but not nearly as deeply as you would in boots alone.
+The more you weigh (including any gear you're carrying), the more surface area you’ll need underfoot for optimal flotation on the snow.
+Since snowshoes can only be so wide, length is what primarily determines flotation.
+With properly sized snowshoes, you'll still sink into fresh powder, but not nearly as deeply as you would in boots alone.

-If you’re in-between sizes, think about maneuverability and traction — a smaller snowshoe will offer more of both.
+Note: If you’re in-between sizes, think about maneuverability and traction.
+A smaller snowshoe will offer more of both.
 Smaller snowshoes are also better for steep slopes, thick forests and wet snow.
 On the other side of the spectrum, larger snowshoes will provide better flotation in powdery, dry snow.

 A great place to start, recreational snowshoeing allows you to explore the gently rolling terrain and packed trails found in your own backyard or a city park.
 Easy-to-use bindings and less-aggressive crampons work well on moderate hills and fairly deep powder.
 If you enjoy hiking, you'll love recreational snowshoeing.
 Recreational snowshoes usually have a wide, rounded Western tail for better flotation.
 Trekking snowshoes may have a tapered tail for faster hikers interested in an aerobic workout.

 Backcountry snowshoes are designed for 'shoers who enjoy multi-day hut trips, winter camping and exploring deep into the wilderness.
 Made of highly durable materials, backcountry snowshoes are lightweight and perform well in the deepest powder and on the steepest slopes.
 Secure, durable bindings support every step, and aggressive crampons grip into icy pitches.
 These snowshoes have plenty of surface area and a rounded Western tail to let you navigate easily through unpacked snow.